Additive Manufacturing Software & Tools | Autodesk

 Additive manufacturing, also known as 3D printing (US Site), is a process used to create a physical (or 3D) object by layering materials based on a digital model.
 Unlike subtractive manufacturing, which creates its final product by cutting away from a block of material, additive manufacturing adds material to form its final product.

-Additive manufacturing expedites prototyping (US Site), allowing designers, engineers and manufacturers (US Site) to quickly refine designs, saving time and reducing costs.
-Additive manufacturing also enables customised manufacturing and promotes sustainability through the reduction of waste and energy consumption.
+Additive manufacturing expedites prototyping (US Site), allowing designers, engineers, and manufacturers (US Site) to quickly refine designs, saving time and reducing costs.
+Additive manufacturing also enables customized manufacturing (US Site) and promotes sustainability through the reduction of waste and energy consumption.

-Additive manufacturing software supports and optimises the entire process (US Site) of additive manufacturing.
-It plays a critical role in 3D printing workflows, from design and modelling to planning, slicing and machine control.
+Additive manufacturing software supports and optimizes the entire process (US Site) of additive manufacturing.
+It plays a critical role in 3D printing workflows, from design and modeling to planning, slicing, and machine control.
 The software enables creators to produce fully prepped design files and connect directly to 3D printing machines.

-Additive manufacturing is primarily used by engineers, architects and construction managers, and has replaced manual drafting.
-Manufacturing software (US Site) helps users create designs in three dimensions to visualise construction and enables the development, modification and optimisation of the design process.
+Additive manufacturing is primarily used by engineers, architects, and construction managers, and has replaced manual drafting.
+Manufacturing software (US Site) helps users create designs in three dimensions to visualize construction and enables the development, modification, and optimization of the design process.
 This process helps engineers make more accurate representations and modify them more easily to improve design quality.

 Learn about some of the top benefits of additive manufacturing.